 MS Society Grants - support for short breaks and respite care; activities for adult carers, including hobbies and courses; home and car adaptations etc. Please note that no grants are currently being awarded due to a Covid-related drop in the Society's income.
 They hope to resume grants by 2023 or 2024.

-National Care Forum - an alphabetical list of not for profit care homes across the UK.
+National Care Forum - provides an alphabetical list of not for profit care homes across the UK.

 Parkinson's UK - Parkinson's UK funds Parkinson's research in the UK, provides a wide range of publications on Parkinson's and also offers friendship, support and the opportunity to meet other people affected via a network of 350 local groups across the UK.
 Also has a peer support service, where you can talk to a trained volunteer with similar experience.
 Helpline: 0808 800 0303